PostHog/posthog.com/contents/blog/ceo-diary-4.md

 ## Having a founder do the first sales was useful

-We had to make a lot of changes to get the first deals done, in a very short space of time.
+We had to make a lot of changes in a very short space of time to get the first deals done.

 Here's the list of what we changed to get our first five reference customers: